 Gap health insurance plans, on the other hand, have several limitations.

 From 2014 through 2018, it was neessary to be enrolled into an ACA compliant plan to avoid tax penalty.
-However, such penalty has been removed from 2019 onwards.
-Therefore, whether you enroll into ACA compliant plan or short term medical insurance, you will not have to pay tax penalty.
+However for 2019 onwards, the penalty has been removed.
+Therefore, whether you enroll into ACA compliant plan or short term medical insurance, you will not have to pay the tax penalty.